 On April 3, 2020, the Company closed on a transaction related to a Securities Purchase Agreement (the "Securities Purchase Agreement") entered into on March 30, 2020, whereby an investor (the "Investor") purchased from the Company, 7,500,000 units (the "Units"), each consisting of (i) 1.5 shares of the Company's common stock (the "Common Stock"), or pre-funded warrants (the "Prefunded Warrants") upon Investor's election due to the 4.99% blocker provision as discussed below and (ii) 1.5 warrants to purchase one share of Common Stock ("Series A Warrants", and collectively with the Common Stock the "Units").
-In addition to the Units, the Investor was issued 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock, subject to a vesting schedule (the "Series C Warrants" and, together with the Prefunded Warrants, the Series A Warrants, and the Series B Warrants, the "Warrants").
+In addition to the Units, the Investor was issued 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants, the Series A Warrants, and the Series B Warrants, the "Warrants").